abeljim/aima-python-eecs118-fall-25/lab_plans/week2.md

 # Week 2 Lab Plan: Setting Up AIMA Python Environment and Agent Testing

 ## Overview
-This lab session will guide students through setting up the AIMA Python environment and working with intelligent agents using the provided `agents.ipynb` notebook.
+This lab session will guide students through setting up the AIMA Python environment and working with intelligent agents using the provided `modelling_cs118.ipynb` notebook.
 Students will learn to run agent simulations and make modifications to understand how agents interact with their environments.

 ## Learning Objectives
 By the end of this lab, students will be able to: